Wheely Wonderful Cycling give us their tips on the top 5 cycling cafes….

 A perfect position by the river, and under the castle in Ludlow.
 Definitely the best scones ever – with lemon & buttermilk – and my favourite greengage jam, when in season.
 This cafe is so good its won a Michelin Bib Gourmand award – so its worth trying their lunches too.
 And how do you work up an appetite?
 Well try our Ludlow Country Estates Tour.
 And for entertainment whilst you eat – just watch the river – I’ve seen kingfishers & dippers here – and if you arrive during the salmon season – you can see them leaping up the fish ladder.

 The Bog Centre Cafe

-The complete opposite in location terms – in the middle of nowhere in the Stiperstones (although originally was part of thriving mining community).
+The complete opposite in location terms – in the middle of nowhere in the Stiperstones (although it originally was part of a thriving mining community).
 But the cakes are wonderful ..as is the welcome from the community volunteers who run this outpost.
 Get there by cycling up from Bishops Castle on our Shropshire Castles tour...or by foot on Wild Edric’s Way (part of the Shropshire Way).
 Get off your bike & explore – there are some fabulous wild flower meadows and mine open days.

 Aardvark Books Cafe